off99555/OpenGLFinalProject/README.md

 #Limitation
 I have to do everything in one file (because the grading system doesn't allow uploading multiple files).
-So, this is quite a mess code in side **Main.cpp**.
+So, the result is a pile of messed up code in side **Main.cpp**.